F-104F "21+21", ex 29+17 instructional airframe (GIA) at ErpSt 61 in 1985

 storage area of Piet Smedts at Kessel, district Limburg in June 2004 noted; flown to the USA late June 2006, it arrived in Maine on June 30, 2006

-painted as Canadian Air Force "104" preserved on a pole at the Canadian Military Members Memorial in Innisfail, Alberta, Canada
+painted as Canadian Air Force "104" preserved on a pole at the Canadian Military Members Memorial at Innisfail, Alberta, Canada; presented January 13, 2007; April 2026 noted.

 BDRT: Battle Damage Repair Training